liuken/MediaCodecDemo/README.md

 MediaCodec Demo
 ===============

-The simple demonstration of Android MediaExtractor and MediaCodec API by Mohse    ddd
+The simple demonstration of Android MediaExtractor and MediaCodec API based on the https://github.com/vecio/MediaCodecDemo repo with correct sync and MediaController

 DecodeActivity